mathewchamberlain/SignacX/README.md

 ## Data portal

-Here, we provide interactive access to data from the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) with SPRING Viewer (video tutorials [here](https://kleintools.hms.harvard.edu/tools/spring.html)).
-Signac annotations are provided at five levels: Immune, CellTypes, CellTypes_Novel, CellStates and CellStates_Novel, as well as Louvain clusters.
-When available, we also provided information about covariates (i.e., diagnosis, age, gender, etc.), including FACs for the synovium data.
+Here, we provide interactive access to data from the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full) with [SPRING Viewer](https://kleintools.hms.harvard.edu/tools/spring.html)).
+Signac annotations are provided at four levels (Immune, CellTypes, CellStates and novel CellTypes).
+When available, we also provided information about covariates (i.e., disease, age, gender, etc.), including FACs for the synovium data.

 | Links | Tissue | Disease | Number of cells | Number of samples | Source | Signac version |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |